largehadroncollider/lhcSiteSource/content/resumereviews.md

 Free, one-on-one resume reviews at DEF CON 34, run by people from this community who have actually hired and managed technical teams.
 No recruiters.
 No corporate fluff.
 Just honest feedback from people who have sat on both sides of the table and know what works.

-Sessions are 10 to 15 minutes.
+Sessions are 15 minutes.
 Walk up, sit down, get real feedback.

 ### Who Should Come